qian-nombolo/Super-Galactic-Age-Calculator/README.md

-# Project Name
+# Super-Galactic-Age-Calculator

 #### By _Qian Li_ 😊

-#### This is my project which demonstrates uses of test-driven development, understanding of constructors and prototypes.
+#### This is my project which demonstrates uses of test-driven development, understanding of the Red, Green, Refactor workflow.

 ## Technologies Used